-Reversal of previously recognized deferred tax liabilities of GEL 12 thousand is attributable to changes in Georgian tax legislation.
+\ Reversal of previously recognized deferred tax liabilities of GEL 12 thousand is attributable to changes in Georgian tax legislation.
 On 13 May 2016 the Parliament of Georgia passed a bill on corporate income tax reform (also known as the Estonian model of corporate taxation), which mainly moves the moment of taxation from when taxable profits are earned to when they are distributed.

-The law has entered into force in 2016 and is effective for tax periods starting after 1 January 2017 for all entities except for financial institutions (such as banks, insurance companies, microfinance organizations, pawnshops), for which the law was intended to become effective from 1 January 2019.
+The Financial Institution's transition to the new taxation system became effective from 1 January 2024.